 Option 2: LVHN free physical.

-LVHN offers free sports physicals for a limited amount of time prior to the start of the sport’s season.
-Please contact Ms. Hannigan to find out when that time frame is.
+LVHN offers free sports physicals for a limited time period prior to the start of the sport’s season.
+Please contact Ms. Hannigan to find out the specific time frame for your sport.

 Option 3: Paying for another physical.